VincentBernier35/e-commerce_f0fShop_backend/README.md

 # Graduation project (fullstack javascript developer)

+The overall project is to create a secure e-commerce API as well as an independent app which is a front client consuming this API.
+This repo is the API app.

 ## For this project we were a team of 4 people

 - 2 for the frontend (Alain TRECHE and David SEGURA)